robin-thoni/sitegen/README.md

 Configuration
 -------------

-Configuration must be copied from `/usr/local/etc/sitegen` to `/etc/sitegen`:
+Configuration should have been copied from `/usr/local/etc/sitegen` to `/etc/sitegen` at install time.

 sitegen.json looks like:
 ```